 The Alabama House last week passed SB 191, which is designed to improve transparency in civil asset forfeiture cases in the state.
 Having passed both houses of the legislature unanimously, the bill now moves to Governor Kay Ivey’s docket for her to approve.

-Civil asset forfeiture is the legal process where police make take possession of an individual’s property—such as a car, home, or cash—if it is suspected of being involved in a crime.
+Civil asset forfeiture is the legal process where police may take possession of an individual’s property—such as a car, home, or cash—if it is suspected of being involved in a crime.
 In most states, criminal charges are not required for property to be taken, let alone a criminal conviction.

 “Hundreds of Alabamians lose cash, cars, and other property under this practice every year,” said Robyn Hyden of the nonprofit Alabama Arise.
 “Many of them are never convicted of a crime—or even charged with one.
 And many people can’t afford to hire a lawyer to challenge these seizures in court.”

-Crozier was one of many who were stopped in this way in Castleberry.
+The man was one of many who were stopped in this way in Castleberry.
 The town’s former mayor, J.B.
 Jackson, explained that these aggressive seizures were designed primarily to bring in revenue to the town.

 If it becomes law, SB 191 would set up a public-facing website and a system to track seizures in the state.
 This bill, according to Barry Matson, executive director of the Alabama District Attorneys Association, will offer “unprecedented transparency” and will additionally “publicly identify all asset forfeiture dollars and expenses by separating them into audited accounts with detailed individual line items.”